portnox-community/PortnoxMCP/README.md

 ```

 > **ℹ️ Note:** The actual configuration syntax may vary depending on your MCP host.
-Refer to your host's documentation for details.
+Refer to your IDE documentation for details.

 ### 🔒 Security